ADCogburn/ADCogburn/README.md

 I have worked primarily with C# and .NET.
 I am currently partnering with Biblingo to aid in cleaning up their code to streamline the service.
 I am additionally working on personal projects and a client webite - all using .NET!

-- 🔭 I’m currently working on ... internship with Biblingo!
+- 🔭 I’m currently working on ... .NET 8
-- 🌱 I’m currently learning ...
-Clean Architecture in .NET.
+- 🌱 I’m currently learning ... .NET 8 Blazor
 - 📫 How to reach me: ... andrew.d.cogburn@gmail.com
 - 😄 Pronouns: ...
 He/Him.
 - ⚡ Fun fact: ...
 I love languages (programming and spoken)!